Qiskit-Partners/qiskit-runtime/README.md

 ---

-:rocket: Qiskit Runtime is now available on all IBM Quantum systems and simulators.
+:rocket: Qiskit Runtime is now available on all IBM Quantum systems.
 Open-access users can only execute runtime programs on `ibmq_qasm_simulator`, but premium users can execute them on any systems to which they have access.
 You are an open-access user if `ibm-q/open/main` is your _only_ provider.